jlovejo2/Ecommerce-App-with-Node/README.md

 - they are set up in products.json file

-// chapter 5 start at Adding USers 5-21-24
+// chapter 5 start at User Authorization 5-22-24

 // image upload is not implemented at end of book may try to implement it via amazon in dev environment